 – Be flexible.
 The best part of hitting the road is the freedom it gives you to do what you want.
 Have some ideas for things you’d like to do, but avoid creating really rigid itineraries for yourself, friends, and family.
 When traveling, things rarely go as planned and it’s best to go with the flow than stress over missed attractions or arguments over how to spend time.

 – Plan for messes.
 Muddy, damp, sandy… this is the norm for the traveling paddler.
-Gear is going to get wet and stay wet, so pIMG_20130829_111253_040lan for a spot to tuck it away in your space where it won’t get to your precious dry clothes.
+Gear is going to get wet and stay wet, so plan for a spot to tuck it away in your space where it won’t get to your precious dry clothes.
 I’ve seen everything from one of these (which I’ve heard you can get on the cheap) to a plastic laundry basket, which we use in the trunk of the car.
 Keep wet/dirty stuff in the trunk, dry stuff in the car or have a way to keep the two separate.
 Don’t forget the underrated beach towel, gracious bestower of warmth, dryness, and discretion when changing.

 – Splurge on space for creativity.
 Bring your camera, notebook, or laptop if you have to.
 You never know when you’re going to get inspired or have a great idea.
 Depending on your plans, downtime takes different shapes and you may just find yourself wishing you had brought your iPad to update your blog or website of your adventures that day.
 Be sparing, but not so much that your creative outlets suffer.